hypo69/hypo/docs/gemini/out/en/explainer/src/utils/jjson.md

 The `jjson` module relies on other parts of the project, particularly the `src.logger` and `src.utils.printer` modules.
 It also imports `dict2ns`, presumably from a custom converter module in the `.convertors` subfolder, to handle converting dictionaries to `SimpleNamespace` objects.

-**Overall:** The code is well-structured, handles various JSON data types, and demonstrates good error handling practices.
+**Overall:** The code is well-structured, handles various JSON data types, and demonStartes good error handling practices.
 However, the reliance on `repair_json` and potential concurrency issues should be carefully considered.